ksadangrit/nz_citizenship/README.md

 #### 3.1 Group years by decades
 We'll now analyse trends in immigration and citizenship granting across the 74 years.

-3.1.1 Create Decade Columns:
+3.1.1 Create decade columns:
 - Add new columns for each decade, spanning from the 1950s to the 2020s.
 Ensure that the year 1949 is excluded from the 1950s decade, and the 2020s only includes the years 2020 to 2022.

-3.1.2 Calculate Total Number for Each Decade:
+3.1.2 Calculate total number for each decade:
 - In each decade column, use the `SUM` function to calculate the total number for each country and overall during that decade.

 For example, to calculate the total number for the 1950s: